Our wider community

 Bath Spa University

 We believe that links between home and school are most important and that children progress best when school and home are working well together.
 We regard parents as essential partners in the life of the School.
+The latest survey was sent to parents/carers in June 2023 please use the link provided to complete or contact the school office for further details.

 The home/school agreement, which is signed by the Headteacher and parents, sets out the responsibilities of the school, parents and children in the educational process.
 This is a starting point for any discussions between parents and teacher and provides a broad framework within which the home/school relationship can work.